Skip to main content

 Speakers:

-• Chair: Darren Knowd, DRKNOWD LTD
+• Chair: Darren Knowd, CEO, DrKnowd LTD

-• Paul Griffiths, Welsh Government
+• Paul Griffiths, Head of Procurement - Delivery, Welsh Government

-• Josephine Mitchell, Scottish Government
+• Josephine Mitchell, Policy Procurement Manager, Scottish Government

 Social Value made easy for SMEs